Kazimierz Deyna

 Kazimierz Deyna ([kaˈʑimjɛʐ ˈdɛjna]; 23 October 1947 – 1 September 1989) was a Polish professional footballer who played as an attacking midfielder in the playmaker role and was one of the most highly regarded players of his generation, due to his excellent vision.
+Throughout his career he played for such clubs as Legia Warsaw, Manchester City and San Diego Sockers.

+At the international level, he earned 97 caps and scored 41 goals helping Poland claim 3rd place at the 1974 FIFA World Cup.
+At the 1972 Summer Olympics, he won gold with Poland and was the top goalscorer of the tournament.
+From 1973 to 1978, he served as captain of the national representation.
+In 1976, he won silver medal at the 1976 Summer Olympics.

+In 1973 and 1974, he won the Polish Footballer of the Year Award.
+In 1974, he claimed third place in the Ballon d'Or.
+He was named "the greatest Polish footballer of the 20th century" by the Piłka Nożna football weekly.

 Early life

-Deyna was born in Starogard Gdański to Franciszek (1911–1976) – a dairy worker, and Jadwiga (1917–1981) – a housewife.
-He had six sisters and two brothers – Henryk and Franciszek, who also were footballers; Henryk played for Włókniarz Starogard Gdański, while Franciszek was a Starogardzki KS player.
+Deyna was born in Starogard to Franciszek (1911–1976), a dairy worker, and Jadwiga (1917–1981), a housewife.
+He had six sisters and two brothers, Henryk and Franciszek, who also were footballers.
+Henryk played for Włókniarz Starogard Gdański, while Franciszek was a Starogardzki KS player.

 Club career

 Legia Warsaw

 Deyna began playing youth football in 1958 at his local club Włókniarz Starogard Gdański.
 In 1966 he made one appearance for ŁKS Łódź (on 8 October in a 0–0 draw against Górnik Zabrze).
 But he was quickly snapped up by Legia Warsaw.
 In communist Poland each team had its own "sponsor".
 The Warsaw club was much more powerful as it was the military club.
 Moreover, it was the favourite club of the authorities.
 Deyna was called up into the army and in this way he had to play for Legia Warsaw.
 He made a name for himself during his first season, becoming one of Legia's most important players.

 In 1969 and 1970 his team won the Polish Championship.
-After his performances at the 1974 World Cup, European top teams like AS Saint-Étienne, A.C.
-Milan, Inter Milan, AS Monaco, Real Madrid and Bayern Munich tried to acquire his services but he was unable to join, since the communist regime in Poland prevented him from moving to Western Europe.
+After his performances at the 1974 World Cup, European top teams like AS Saint-Étienne, AS Monaco, Real Madrid and Bayern Munich tried to acquire his services but he was unable to join, since the communist regime in Poland prevented him from moving to Western Europe.
 Real Madrid was so determined to acquire Deyna that they sent a shirt to Warsaw with his name and number "14".